QueenSamurai/alx-pre_course/0x01-git/README.md

-this folder contains all the files for my git project
+This folder contains all the files for my git project It keeps on growing second by second!